Overwolf raises $52.5M to expand third-party modding platform

 Overwolf raised $52.5 million to expand its modding platform for game developers and publishers.

 The Tel Aviv-based company is also launching its CurseForge Core user-generated content platform.
 It will offer the platform as a service for game companies to take advantage of mods, or the custom creations of players that can enhance existing games.
+It enables folks to create software that tracks player performance in games by tapping developer APIs (such as tracking deck performance in card games like Hearthstone).
 The large funding echoes the enthusiasm around Roblox, the user-generated game platform company that went public last week at a $41.9 billion valuation.

 CurseForge Core, based on technology that Overwolf acquired in June 2020, provides a software development kit (SDK) for game developers that integrates into the game itself and functions as a gateway for users to discover and install mods in-game.
 It works across all platforms and storefronts, and enables publishers to easily integrate mods safely into existing or new games.

-“We think gamer creators are going to be profound contributors to the ecosystem of triple-A games,” said Overwolf CEO Uri Marchand, in an interview with GamesBeat.
-“As we move towards the metaverse, and the more complex game experiences, we see them as built with the creator tools and communities to allow for sort of an open source system for the gamers that are passionate about that world.”
+“We think gamer creators are going to be profound contributors to the ecosystem of triple-A games,” said Overwolf CEO Uri Marchand in an interview with GamesBeat.
+“As we move toward the metaverse, and the more complex game experiences, we see them as built with the creator tools and communities to allow for sort of an open source system for the gamers that are passionate about that world.”

-Griffin Gaming Partners and Insight Partners jointly led the round, with participation from investors including Ubisoft, Warner Music Group, Meg Whitman, and Gen.G Co-Founder, Kevin Chou.
+Griffin Gaming Partners and Insight Partners jointly led the round, with participation from investors such as Ubisoft, Warner Music Group, Meg Whitman, and Gen.G cofounder Kevin Chou.
 Existing investors Marker, Intel Capital and Liberty Media also participated.

 “It was a therapeutic experience for me doing this round because previously I really struggled raising money,” Marchand said.
 “The narrative was difficult for me to explain about how big this would be.
 I didn’t have any proof.
 But today it is very favorable.”